top of page

 Whether you're a healthcare worker, like many of us, or someone working in another field, here are some tips to help you recharge both mentally and physically after a demanding night shift.

-1. Prioritize Sleep, but Make It Quality
+1. Prioritize Sleep — But Make It Quality

 2. Hydrate and Nourish Your Body